 FIGSIG is designed for people who are responsible for financial management in trusts, foundations or grant-making charities of all sizes.
 Meetings are held throughout the year to discuss topical issues and provide networking opportunities for members.
 We strongly recommend that the whole finance team attend meetings if possible, as the discussions are relevant to all.

-To find out more about CFG’s Finance in Grantmaking special interest group, please email: email@example.com
+To request to join CFG’s Finance in Grantmaking special interest group, please email: email@example.com

 Previously known as the Charities Consortium, the Large Charities special interest group (LCSIG) was set up in 2008 to address the challenges that are common for charities with an annual income of £25m+.

 Membership of the group is automatic for qualifying charities that join CFG or renew their membership, and news of events and other group communications are sent to the primary contact.